Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-3-category-filter-pages.md

 Right, we have all the elements we need.
 Let's go ahead and create this collection in Astro.

-We need to start by defining a return object in our collection and describe the properties.
+We need to start by defining a return object in our collection and describing the properties.

 ```js
 return filters.map((filter) => {